deeparsh7/AnagramFinder/README.md

 ## Getting Started

-To use the Anagram Detector, follow these instructions:
+To use the Anagram Finder, follow these instructions:

 ### Prerequisites